AlexsLemonade/refinebio-examples/differential-expression/README.md

  2) a CLS file
 You can follow the steps below to create these files from your refine.bio data.

-#### Create a gct file
+#### Create a GCT file

-Convert a gene expression tab separated values (TSV) file provided into a 'gene cluster text' (gct) file for use in GenePattern notebooks.
+Convert a gene expression tab separated values (TSV) file provided into a 'gene cluster text' (GCT) file for use in GenePattern notebooks.
-In order to create a gct formatted file from a TSV refine.bio data file, reference the [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/differential-expression/scripts/create_gct_file.R), followed by `-f` argument with the name of the file in your current directory that you would like to convert.
+In order to create a GCT formatted file from a TSV refine.bio data file, reference the [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/differential-expression/scripts/create_gct_file.R), followed by `-f` argument with the name of the file in your current directory that you would like to convert.
 Note: This script requires `optparse` library.
 If `optparse` library is not installed, this script will install it for you.